Lab Members

 Reserach Assistant

-I completed my M.Sc. degree at Concordia University with Dr. Zerges.
-I studied the in-situ spatial-temporal localization of photosynthetic complexes and their associated chlorophyll pigment during the chloroplast biogenesis of Chlamydomonas.
+Melissa completed her M.Sc. degree at Concordia University with Dr. Zerges.
+She studied the in-situ spatial-temporal localization of photosynthetic complexes and their associated chlorophyll pigment during the chloroplast biogenesis of Chlamydomonas.

-I was born in Canada but my heritage is Italian.
-I am introvert so I don't have very many hobbies; I like to read, grow my plants/garden, and paint, I am also very family oriented.
+She was born in Canada but her heritage is Italian.
+She is an introvert who loves to read, grow plants/garden, paint, and is very family oriented.

-I also have a passion for teaching, I enjoy helping students learn about biology but also about themselves and what drives their passion.
+Lastly, Melissa also has a passion for teaching, and enjoys helping students learn about biology but also about themselves and what drives their passion.

 PhD student